daveraja/bash-hacks/README.md

 * workspaces - provides bash workspace functionality.
 * workspaces_emacs - integrates emacs into a workspace.
 * prompts - provides simple prompts (currently only yes/no)
+* virtualbox - provides functions to simplify working with virtualbox VMs.
 * misc_functions - some miscellaneous functions.

 Workspaces